FORAY – Foray among Fungi In Bega Valley NP

 Relative to plants and animals, the diversity and significance of fungi is little known.
 Yet fungi are vital in creating and stabilising soils, nourishing and interconnecting plants, recycling nutrients, retaining and filtering water, restoring environmental damage and essentially underpinning ecosystem health and resilience.

-Following an interactive indoor session around the specimen table, we will then head to a local field site to search for fungi of interest.
+Following an interactive indoor session around the specimen table, we’ll then head to Mount Wombat on an exciting hunt for fungi.

 Further workshops can be viewed at this link.